What is OWI?

 While OWI (Operating While Intoxicated) and DUI (Driving Under the Influence) are often used interchangeably, there are subtle differences in some jurisdictions.

 In Indiana, OWI is the more commonly used term.
 Both OWI and DUI involve operating a motor vehicle under the influence of alcohol or controlled substances, but the specific legal definitions and implications can vary.
+A drunk driving offense, whether classified as OWI or DUI, carries serious legal consequences that can significantly impact an individual’s life.

 Understanding these nuances is crucial, especially when facing such charges.
 It’s advisable to consult with an experienced attorney who specializes in these areas to navigate the complexities of Indiana’s laws on intoxicated driving.